wazuh/wazuh-documentation/source/deploying-with-ansible/setup-remote-systems.rst

 Test connection
 -----------------

-This will attemp a connection with the remote hosts using ``ping`` module.
+This will attempt a connection with the remote hosts using ``ping`` module.

 .. code-block:: bash